PauFont3/stonefish_rl/docs/README_manual.md

 CMD:MyRobot/Thruster1:VELOCITY:0.8;MyRobot/Servo1:TORQUE:10.0;OBS:
 ```

 - To **add a new command type**: ensure you use a unique keyword in the dictionary (as the `ACTION_KEY`).
-Then confirm the C++ function `ApplyCommands` knows how to handle that keyword for the given actuator.
+Then confirm that the C++ function `ApplyCommands(...)` knows how to handle that keyword for the given actuator.
 If it’s an existing actuator but new mode, you may need to extend the C++ handling for that actuator to interpret the new key.

 ## 3) Special commands: `RESET` and `EXIT`

 In addition to the `CMD:`, there two other commands:
-- `RESET:` - This command resets the environment with new specified positions/orientations for robots.
+- `RESET:` - This command resets the environment with new specified positions and orientations for robots.

 ```
 RESET:[{"name":"MyRobot1","position":[0,0,0.5],"rotation":[0,0,0]},